 It’s a major challenge for businesses to obtain accurate insights about consumer behaviors and audiences who have similar characteristics.
 Online insights are often fickle, indicating passing interests without a deep commitment or intent to buy, while even real-world location intelligence is often inaccurate.
 Accurate location data and advertising audiences are built on cleansed, contextualized data that takes into account dwell time, repeat visits, and the events consumers are attending.

 To effectively improve ROI with location-based audiences, do your due diligence.
-Research, compare, and select advertising audiences from reputable location intelligence companies.
-The best location intelligence companies create audiences using high-quality location data that’s been cleansed, deduped, and overlaid with event meta data that provides key context into why consumers are visiting different locations or attending events.
+Research, compare, and select advertising audiences from reputable location data providers.
+A knowledgable location intelligence company creates audiences using high-quality location data that’s been cleansed, deduped, and overlaid with event meta data that provides key context into why consumers are visiting different locations or attending events.

 The result are advertising audiences composed of consumers with verified characteristics (such as interests), demographics, and behaviors.
 Businesses can use these lists to deliver the right message to the most interested consumers when and where they prefer to receive them.